Light and Sound Unit Study

 – Write the definitions of each vocabulary word on a note card.
 Create a simple game to play that will help you and a friend remember the definitions.
 (Language Arts, Science)

-– Research about Helen Keller and create a video narration of her life.
+– Research Helen Keller and create a video narration of her life.
 (Language Arts, History, Science, Technology)

 – Research to learn how sound travels.
 Create a detailed image on poster board to describe the process.
 (Language Arts, Science, Art)